gavinyork/zephyr3d/doc/markdown/scene.scenenode.isterrain.md

 ## SceneNode.isTerrain() method

-true if this is a terrain node, false otherwise
+Type guard: true if this node is a terrain.

 **Signature:**